Atmospheric Predictability Beyond 30 Days with Machine Learning: Introduction

-The emergence of machine learning (ML) weather models provides a new tool to assess predictability and reduce errors by adjusting forecast initial conditions.
-As demonstrated in \citet{vonich_hakim_2024}, the backpropagation and gradient descent techniques used to train models may also be used to create an optimal initial condition (visual depiction in Fig. \ref{s0:diagram}), defined as the input that best reproduces a target sequence.
-This method resembles classical adjoint approaches \citep[e.g.,][]{langland1995,langland2002,doyle2012,doyle2014,doyle2019,lloveras2025_goose} except that it does not require explicit linearization \citep{vonich_hakim_2024, Baño-Medina2025}.
+The emergence of machine-learning (ML) weather models provides a new tool to assess predictability and reduce errors by adjusting forecast initial conditions.
+A case study demonstration \citep{heatwave_2024} uses backpropagation and gradient descent techniques to create an optimal initial condition, defined as the input that best reproduces a target sequence.
+With full knowledge of the future trajectory, the deterministic method finds the initial condition that produces a more accurate forecast without an ensemble.
+This method resembles classical adjoint sensitivity approaches \citep[e.g.,][]{langland1995,langland2002,doyle2012,doyle2014,doyle2019,lloveras2025_goose}, except that the full nonlinear ML model operates substantially faster than traditional weather forecasting models \citep{heatwave_2024, bano_medina2025}.
+Applying this technique to the June 2021 Pacific Northwest heatwave \citep{thompson20222021,leach2024heatwave} using the GraphCast model \citep{lam2023learning}, \citet{heatwave_2024} show that the optimized forecast achieves an 85\% reduction in 10-day error compared to a control originating from an ECMWF Reanalysis Version 5 (ERA5) initial condition \citep{hersbach2020era5}, with improvements decreasing to zero around 22.5 days.
+Moreover, forecasts with a different model (Pangu-Weather; \citealt{bi2023}) initialized with the GraphCast-optimized inputs show comparable 10-day forecast improvements, suggesting that model error is not a critical component of the optimal initial condition.

-Using the GraphCast model \citep{lam2023learning} and applying this method to the June 2021 Pacific Northwest heatwave \citep{thompson20222021,leach2024heatwave}, \citet{vonich_hakim_2024} show that the optimized forecast achieves an 85\% reduction in 10-day error compared to a control originating from an ERA5 (ECMWF Reanalysis v5) initial condition \citep{hersbach2020era5}, with improvements lasting to 22.5 days.
-Moreover, forecasts with a different model (Pangu-Weather; \citep{bi2023}) initialized with the GraphCast-optimized inputs show comparable 10-day forecast improvements, suggesting that model error is not a critical component of the optimal initial condition.
-In order to assess the generality of the findings from this case study, we increase the sample size to address three questions:
+Here we increase the sample size to address three questions: \begin{enumerate} \item How consistently does initial condition optimization enhance forecast accuracy? \item What is the maximum lead time for which forecast skill can be achieved with this approach? \item How reliably can optimized initial conditions produced by GraphCast improve predictions in a different model? \end{enumerate}

-\begin{enumerate} \item How consistently does initial condition optimization enhance forecast accuracy? \item What is the maximum lead time for which forecast skill can be achieved with this approach? \item How reliably can optimized initial conditions produced by GraphCast improve predictions in a different model? \end{enumerate}
+Unlike classical predictability studies, which define a limit by the divergence of nearby states or by ensemble spread approaching climatology, we define predictability as the lead time beyond which adjustments to the initial condition no longer reduce forecast error.
+This reframing provides an objective definition of the predictability limit for individual trajectories that is independent of error growth rate, amplitude, and representation within a climatological sample.
+Results presented here provide an existence proof of initial conditions that evolve with sustained accuracy well beyond the conventional two-week limit of predictability.